Eduard Bernstein: Legacy

 Eduard Bernstein is regarded as one of the founders of modern democratic socialism and a primary figure in the history of revisionism.
 According to historian Carl Schorske, he was a man of "unimpeachable intellectual integrity" who possessed the courage of "a conscientious objector in a militant society."
 His critique of orthodox Marxism forced the international socialist movement to confront the discrepancies between theory and reality at the turn of the 20th century.
 Although his ideas were officially rejected by the SPD, they reflected the party's actual reformist practice and provided a theoretical basis for social democratic parties throughout Europe in the 20th century.
 According to Leszek Kołakowski, revisionism created the "ideological foundation of a new social democracy... a compromise between liberalism and Marxian socialism" which was effectively a "socialist variant of liberalism".
 His work highlights the central "dilemma of democratic socialism": the tension between achieving radical social change and adhering to democratic, parliamentary means.
 He was unwavering in his conviction that socialism without democracy was a betrayal of its core principles.

-While critics like Rosa Luxemburg argued that his approach sacrificed the revolutionary goal of socialism for the sake of bourgeois reform, with Luxemburg stating that "if it is supposed that capitalism can be reformed... then there is no point in working for a revolution", Bernstein insisted that a gradual, ethical, and democratic evolution was the only path compatible with a humane society.
+Rosa Luxemburg argued that his approach sacrificed the revolutionary goal of socialism for the sake of bourgeois reform.
+Her pamphlet Social Reform or Revolution? analysed the revisionist controversy and resisted its implications for the SPD.
+Though Luxemburg shared a belief in the value of democracy and the necessity of reforms that ease the burden of the working class, she maintained socialist strategy should go beyond simply tempering capitalism's contradictions, instead advocating fundamental structural transformation.

+Bernstein insisted that a gradual, ethical, and democratic evolution was the only path compatible with a humane society.
 The historian Peter Gay concludes that Bernstein's greatest contribution was his profound honesty and his courage to "submit Marxist dogma to searching examination while not surrendering the Socialist standpoint".
 By the time of the SPD's 1959 Godesberg Program, which formally renounced Marxism, Bernstein's legacy was so forgotten that only a few party intellectuals were aware of the intimate connection between his revisionism and the party's new direction.